alexanian/airtable-last-updated-hack/README.md

 ```javascript
     exports.sendEmails = false;
 ```
-You can start the cron job by calling:
+You can start a cron job by calling:

 ```bash
     node runner.js
 ```
-The cron job is set to run every 10 seconds because debugging.
-You can change this in `runner.js`.
+The cron job is set to run every 10 seconds in `development` mode.
+It will run once a day if you switch the mode to `production`.
+You can change this in by editing the `cronTimes` in `configs.js` to suit your needs.

-If you don't want to run this with a cron job, you can also run the job from the node interpreter:
+If you don't want to run this with a cron job, you can also run the script from the node interpreter:

 ```node
    // Within the node interpreter